vives-ai-edge/workshop/src/02-ab-writing/05-capturing-and-importing-data/index.md

 :::tip Note

 In this example we will go forward by choosing option **1**.
-Choosing option two requires some pre-processing and determining yourself when you started writing and stopped writing.
+Choosing option two requires some pre-processing and you have to decide yourself when you started writing and stopped writing.
 Another solution to do this is to only record the writing of a single letter.
 These options could result in better detection performance, but require more time.
-In the workshop this will not be done to save time.
+In the workshop we will not do this to save time.

 :::